mwgiannini/Kwitter/README.md

-# TwitterClone
+# Kwitter
-A twitter clone using MySQL and React.
+A social media clone using MySQL and React.